Sri-dinesh/Nexus-flow-hackthonProject/README.md

 - **React** – A JavaScript library for building user interfaces.
 - **shadcn-ui** – Pre-built UI components.
 - **Tailwind CSS** – Utility-first CSS framework for rapid styling.

-## Deployment

-To deploy the project, simply open [Lovable](https://lovable.dev/projects/57377fc2-bfbe-4932-bee9-0e3041f5689a) and follow these steps:

-1. Click on **Share → Publish** to deploy your project.
-2. For further details, refer to the deployment section in Lovable’s documentation.

-## Custom Domain

-Yes, you can connect a custom domain to your Lovable project.
-To set up a custom domain:

-1. Navigate to **Project > Settings > Domains**.
-2. Click **Connect Domain** and follow the instructions provided.

-For more details, check out this guide: [Setting up a Custom Domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide).

 ## Contributing